By MICK ROBERTS ©

-Trading as the Kiama Hotel on the corner of Teralong and Shoalhaven Streets, the Bartons licensed ‘The Fermanagh’ on April 6 1853 making it the seaside village’s third public house.
+Kiama is a coastal town, south of Sydney, NSW.
+Trading today as the Kiama Hotel on the corner of Teralong and Shoalhaven Streets, the Bartons licensed ‘The Fermanagh’ on April 6, 1853, making it the seaside village’s third public house.

-Less the Bartons would realise at the time that the watering hole they opened would continue to flourish for another 160 years (2011).
+Less the Bartons would realise at the time that their watering hole would continue to flourish for another 170 years (2021).

 Barton named his pub after his birthplace, the county of Fermanagh in Northern Ireland.
 It was a wise choice for the inn’s ‘sign’.
 The majority of the population of Kiama was of Northern Ireland origin and the familiar name of Fermanagh, no doubt, attracted many an Irish settler for a ‘long beer’ or two.
 Barton wasn’t always a publican though, and the Fermanagh, which he established, wasn’t his first pub.

 This is the story of Jimmy and Elizabeth Barton.

 As a Teenager, Jimmy sailed from Liverpool England on the 860 ton ship Helen in April 1841.
 He was one of 298 immigrants and 15 passengers aboard a journey that would see eight adults and five children die before they landed in Port Jackson on July 21 1841.

 Prior to embarking on his lifetime adventure to the colonies, Jimmy was a farmer on his father’s property in Kesh – a small village on the Kesh River just a mile from Lower Lough Erne.
 In the 2001 Census Kesh had a population of just 972 people.